kaicarver/scrape/README.md

 </a>
 ```

-So somewhere in that complicate `href` attribute:
+So somewhere in that complicated `href` attribute:

 ```html
 /imgres?